natixnetwork/streetvision-subnet/docs/Validating.md

 HUGGING_FACE_TOKEN=your_hugging_face_token_here
 ```

-If you don't have a W&B API key, please reach out to the BitMind team via Discord and we can provide one.
+If you don't have a W&B API key, please reach out to the Natix team via Discord and we can provide one.

 Now you're ready to run your validator!